HC: Family Division (Uganda)

 June 2018

-A court allowed a foreign applicant to adopt an abandoned child, waiving the 12-month physical fostering requirement as being in the child’s best interests.
+Court allowed adoption by foreign sole applicant, waiving 12‑month physical fostering requirement as exceptional in child’s best interest.

 13 June 2018